garima440/HPML-Final-Project/README.md

  Model Size reduction: <br>
         •	The fine-tuned model size is reduced from 54.74MB to 21.19MB leading to a reduction of 61.3% in model size.

- Trainable Parameters:
+ Trainable Parameters:<br>
         •	After the application of LoRA, the number of trainable parameters decreased substantially from 14.35 million to 120,434, leading to a reduction of 99% in the total parameters.

-Larger batch size handling for Flash Attention:
+Larger batch size handling for Flash Attention:<br>
         •       When we implemented Flash Attention, the model was able to handle larger batch sizes upto 2048 batches

 ## References